 Note that the exact meta tags will be generated based on your content.
 The important thing to look for is this:

 &lt;!-- Jetpack Open Graph Tags --&gt;

 If you see that, then you know that Jetpack is outputting it’s Open Graph meta tags.
-If you see Jetpack’s tags but your posts still aren’t being publicized, then look further below.
+If you see Jetpack’s tags but your posts still aren’t being publicized, then continue reading.

 Jetpack’s Open Graph tags are not there

 Alternatively, if you want to continue using those plugins but not their Open Graph output, then you can use this plugin to force Jetpack to output its tags:

-Jetpack’s Open Graph tags are there, but Publicize still fails
+Jetpack’s Open Graph tags are there but Publicize still fails

 Facebook is showing the wrong image

 Facebook depends on the Open Graph tags to choose which image it will display for any shared post.
 Jetpack will give several options to Facebook, including any Featured Image or Post thumbnail your post might have, as well as any other images found in your post.
 It is up to Facebook, however, to decide which image they will display.
 Also, Facebook requires that any image be at least 200px by 200px in size, and in fact, they recommend images that are at least 1200px by 630px.
 For more detail about Facebook’s suggested image size, take a look at their support document.
-If your posts images are too small, their Debug tool will indicate that.
+If your post’s images are too small, their Debug tool will indicate that.